borapooja05/Machine-Learning-Project/README.md

 An extension of supervised learning with focus on handling large volume of imbalanced data with complex boundaries

-Fraud detection- compared Random Forest, LightGBM, XGBoost for classification
+Fraud detection- compared Random Forest, LightGBM, XGBoost for classification.
+Used Optuna for hyperparameter tuning

 Dataset used: creditcard.csv